autowarefoundation/autoware.universe/simulator/carla_autoware/README.md

 # ROS2/Autoware.universe bridge for CARLA simulator

-### Thanks to <https://github.com/gezp> for ROS2 Humble support for CARLA ROS bridge
+Thanks to <https://github.com/gezp> for ROS2 Humble support for CARLA Communication.
 This ros package enables communication between Autoware and CARLA for autonomous driving simulation.

-- Make sure to Install the python .whl using pip to use CARLA with ROS2 Humble from [here](https://github.com/gezp/carla_ros/releases/tag/carla-0.9.15-ubuntu-22.04).

 # Environment